OpenSecuritySummit/oss2018/content/outcomes/tracks/CISO/working-sessions/cyber-risk-modeling.md

 - Random Number Generation: Simulates the uncertainty in the assumptions
 - Program selects a value for the assumption, recalculates the spreadsheet, plots the forecast and repeats
-- Application of Model: Build frequency and severity distributions for each selected Cyber Risk Factor (e.g., Access Control, Protective Technology, etc.)
+- Application of Model: Build frequency and severity distributions for each selected Cyber Risk Factor (e.g., Access Control, Protective Technology)
 - The model simulates different loss outcomes and applied correlation and aggregate views to link results
 - This then provides an overall loss distribution along with a view of the associated variability around mean estimate (average) calculations.